askrinnik/WebAppInDocker/README.md

 # WebAppInDocker
-A ASP.NET Core appliation with Docker support.
+A ASP.NET Core application with Docker support.